Lewis-Stuart-11/Lewis-Stuart-11-Multi-View-Robotic-Imaging/README.md

 # Adding your own Camera

 Currently, this pipeline supports ROS, GPhoto and Realsense cameras.
 Each of these are configured using individual classes inside of the camera_handler file.
 To add your own, create a new class that derives from the CameraHandler abstract class and add your own the methods for capturing new images.
-A DepthCameraHandler abstract class is also avaliable for cameras that support depth capturing.
+A DepthCameraHandler abstract class is also available for cameras that support depth capturing.
 Each new class should be registered to the factory function

-For the captured camera poses to be correctly refined using bundle adjustment, valid intrinsic camera paramters must be provided for each camera.
+For the captured camera poses to be correctly refined using bundle adjustment, valid intrinsic camera parameters must be provided for each camera.
 These parameters are stored in a json file that defines each attribute of the camera.
-These paramters can be determined using either COLMAP or OpenCV's camera calibration.
+These parameters can be determined using either COLMAP or OpenCV's camera calibration.

 It is important to ensure that these intrinsic parameters are accurate, otherwise the bundle adjustment process will not converge correctly.